-Sites from the Iron Age period in Oman include Lizq and Salut, on the other side of the major northern Oman mountain range, Al Hajar.
+Sites from the Iron Age period in Oman include Lizq and Salut, which are on the other side of the major northern Oman Al Hajar mountain range from Rustaq.

 If you are interested in exploring Oman – my update to the Bradt Guide to Oman includes Lizq, Salut and the Ziggurat below – along with Rustaq and its environs.
 Of course with 360pages – there is a lot more.

 Non-the less although the region had an unpromising appearance Dr Kennet lead a small team to study the area, principally that between Wabal Village and opposite Al Woshil in Rustaq, but also secondary areas at Musanaah and As Suwayq.